-- HTTP Status code of 201 with a body containing the JSON representation of the newly created resource after the request has been applied. - HTTP Status code of 202 with a location header set to the URI of a Task resource when the processing of the request will require additional time to get completed.
-In this case a response with the HTTP code 201 and the created resource may be returned in response to request to the Task monitor Uri after processing is complete. - HTTP Status code of 204 with empty payload in the event that service is unable to return a representation of the created resource.
+- HTTP Status code of 201 with a body containing the JSON representation of the newly created resource after the request has been applied. - HTTP Status code of 202 with a location header set to the URI of a Task Monitor when the processing of the request will require additional time to complete.
+In this case a response with the HTTP code 201 and the created resource may be returned in response to request to the Task Monitor URI after processing completes. - HTTP Status code of 204 with empty payload in the event that service is unable to return a representation of the created resource.